iTwin/presentation/packages/hierarchies/learning/HierarchyLevelFiltering.md

 <!-- END EXTRACTION -->

-The final result is that produced nodes will have `supportsFiltering` attribute set to `true`.
+The final result is that the produced nodes will have `supportsFiltering` attribute set to `true`.

 It's up to the UI component that renders the hierarchy to make such nodes filterable.
 The sister `@itwin/presentation-hierarchies-react` package delivers a `TreeNodeRenderer` component that renders nodes a filterable, if the consumer supplies an `onFilterClick` callback prop.
 The rendered UI looks as follows: